Payroll Help

 Deceased |

-This information is included on the P45 leavers report.
+An option for recording that an employee has passed away.
 A message is displayed when this box is selected that reminds you of the importance of ensuring that the correct NI code is used.
-No NICs are due on the earnings of an employee who dies before payment is made but PAYE must still be paid. |
+No NICs are due on the earnings of an employee who dies before payment is made but PAYE must still be paid.

 These details are included in Real Time Information submissions where relevant.
 Enter the number of normal weekly hours worked and the passport number, and select the options that are relevant for the individual concerned.